-As a result of the consistently growing cannabis market, various forms of the plant have surfaced, which provide people with multiple therapeutic and medicinal properties and benefits, especially cannabidiol, or CBD for short.
+As a result of the consistently growing cannabis market, various forms of the plant have surfaced, which provide people with multiple effects, especially cannabidiol, or CBD for short.
 First things first, what is cannabidiol, how does it affect the human body, and how can you consume it?

 According to Cannabidiol Natural Health Medicine, within the human body, various sensations are controlled by cannabinoid receptors, and a few of these include mood, pain, appetite, sensation, and memory.
 The receptors found throughout the body are typically divided into two main categories: CB1 and CB2.
 As briefly mentioned above, CBD and THC are vastly different compounds, and they each serve a significant purpose.

 There are four main methods of consuming cannabidiol oil: orally, topically, sublingually, and inhalation.
 Something to keep in mind though is that the specific effects will vary from person to person, and certain factors could influence or have an impact on the user depending on the CBD consumption dosage and the method of consumption.